Temple of Ehecatl-Quetzalcoatl – Mexico City, Mexico - Atlas Obscura

 Underneath the historic center of Mexico City, the remains of a temple dedicated to the Aztec god of the wind.

-In the basement of a colonial building, the remains of an Aztec temple dedicated to the god of the wind were found.
-The site was uncovered in 2014 and two constructions were identified: the remains of the north side of the pre-Hispanic ball court and the base of the temple of Ehécatl, the Aztec wind god.
+In 1985, following an earthquake damaging a hotel, the remains of colonial building, and in turn below it, an Aztec temple dedicated to the god of the wind were found.
+Two constructions were identified: the remains of the north side of the pre-Hispanic ball court and the base of the temple of Ehécatl, wind aspect of the Feathered Serpent god Quetzalcoatl.

 The entire complex was witness to the Spanish war of conquest in 1521.
 Upon the victory of the Spanish, a large part of the old buildings were destroyed to build the first houses in New Spain.
 That is why among the vestiges a wall of the house of Juan Engel, one of the first residents of the city, was also found.